golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 In the function `main` we start by creating an instance of `Golem`, specifying our budget and target subnet.
 We then use it as a context manager to run our service.

 {% alert level="info" %}
-If you are not familiar with the `Golem` class and/or how it's used in these examples, take a look at [Task Example 0: Hello World!](/docs/creators/python/tutorials/task-example-0-hello#golem-executor) (this links to a section about `Golem/Executor` classes).
+If you are not familiar with the `Golem` class and/or how it's used in these examples, take a look at [Task Example 0: Hello World!](/docs/creators/python/tutorials/task-example-0-hello#golem-executor) (this links to a section about the `Golem/Executor` classes).
 {% /alert %}

 Provisioning our service is done using the method `run_service` which, in our example, is given two parameters: